 What is Global Marketing?

 The act of centering a product on the potential customer’s needs is global marketing.
 Keep in mind that the customers are international.

 Global marketing strategy boils down to one thing: an audience.
 It is like other forms of marketing in this regard.

 Consider who needs your products.
 Plan how to provide it in the most effective way and how it supports the brand.
-These are all essential components of successful global marketing.

-- Conducting new market research,
+- Conduct new market research.